Fei Hua Xiao Ling / Floral Ditties

 A collaborative effort with Kuriko as our entry in the 2021 students’ WeChat applet development contest.

-Fei Hua Ling (飞花令) is a game where players recite or compose poetry given a theme, which is usually a Chinese character (it was originally fixed to be “花”, “flower”; but variations exist).
-The verses should also adhere to metrical rules.
-Inspired by the Chinese Poetry Congress television programme, a set of new gameplay rules were implemented in the game, including themes of two-syllable words or verses, and pools of words.
+Fei Hua Ling (飞花令) is a game where players recite or compose poetry given a theme, which is usually a Chinese character (it was originally fixed to be “”, “flower”; but variations existed).
+The verses should contain the theme character/word, while also adhering to metrical rules.
+Inspired by the Chinese Poetry Congress television programme, a set of new gameplay rules were implemented in the game —

-We merged several Chinese poetry collections on the Internet and added emendations, resulting in a library of hundres of thousands of works.
-We curated a set of frequent words and phrases as well as well-known verses for automatic theme generation, trying our best to improve the playability of the game.
+We merged several poetry collections on the Internet and added emendations, obtaining a library of hundreds of thousands of works.
+We curated a set of frequent words and phrases as well as well-known verses for automatic theme generation and carefully tuned the difficulties, trying our best to deliver interesting and enjoyable games.

 permalink | by Ayu